Havana: Visual arts

 The Museo Nacional de Bellas Artes de La Habana is a Fine Arts museum that exhibits Cuban and international art.
 The museum houses one of the largest collections of paintings and sculpture from Latin America and is the largest in the Caribbean region.
 Under the Cuban Ministry of Culture, it occupies two locations in the vicinity of Havana's Paseo del Prado, these are the Palace of Fine Arts, devoted to Cuban art and the Palace of the Asturian Center, dedicated to universal art.
 Its artistic heritage is made up of over 45,000 pieces.
 Since 1995 the capital hosts the headquarters of the Ludwig Foundation of Cuba in Vedado, founded by the German collectors Peter and Irene Ludwig, it is a non-governmental and non-profit organization for the dissemination and protection of Cuban art.

-Federico Beltrán Masses

-Federico Beltrán Masses (September 8, 1885 – October 4, 1949) was a Spanish painter born in Cuba; the only child of Luis Beltrán Fernández Estepona, a former Spanish army officer stationed in Cuba, and Dona Mercedes Masses Olives, the daughter of a doctor from Lleida, Catalonia, who himself had married the daughter of a wealthy Spanish Cuban-landowner.
-He spent his youth in Barcelona, where he began his artistic training in the well-regarded Escola de la Llotja.
-He later moved to Madrid, where he received more training under Joaquín Sorolla.
-He married Irene Narezo Dragoné, a painter as well, of a distinguished family and good economic position.
-They moved to Paris in 1916 to further Masses' career and settled there until 1946, after which he moved to Barcelona in 1946 and later died in 1949.

-Beltran Masses was renowned as a master of colour and the psychological portrait, as well as a painter of seductive images of women.
-Born in Cuba, where his mother's family had lived for nearly two centuries, his family returned to Spain to live in Barcelona, when he was seven years old – the painter's Spanish heritage would influence his oeuvre deeply while he sometimes referenced the tropical exoticism of Cuba in the settings for some of his subjects.
-His paintings are rich with musical and poetic references influenced by ‘Greek mythology, orphic mysteries and fantasies of Asia, where we are led by Gustave Moreau’ remarked Louis Vauxcelles.